 Routine checkups (usually once a year) allow your child's doctor to keep a close eye on your child's general health and development.
 You also can discuss any concerns you have at these appointments.
 Routine dental care is important for your child too.

-It is possible that the main title of the report Fetal Alcohol Syndrome is not the name you expected.
+It is possible that the main title of the report Down Syndrome is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

-issues that he or she has difficulty discussing with the doctor if you are present.
+Sometimes it may be appropriate to have your child spend part of the visit alone with the doctor.
+This can give your child a chance to talk about issues that he or she has difficulty discussing with the doctor if you are present.